os-chip-design/os-chip-design/README.md

 ## Random Tasks

  * Patmos has a large memory footprint.
 A naked compilation configuration would be good (similar to bootable)
+ * Initialization of the PC has strange usage of !reset and input pins, because of Chisel 3 changes for Verilator.
+We also want to set the PC.
+Maybe we fine one common (better) solution.